-The Group regularly entered into short-term lease for offices and warehouse.
-As at 31 December 2021, the portfolio of short-term lease is similar to the portfolio of short-term leases to which the short-term lease expenses disclosed in note 20.
+The Group regularly entered into short-term lease for machinery and office equipment.
+As at 31 December 2022, the portfolio of short-term lease is similar to the portfolio of short-term leases to which the short-term lease expenses disclosed in note 20.